polifonia-project/organs-ontology/README.md

 # Organs Ontology
-The Organs ontology module of the [Polifonia ontology network](https://github.com/polifonia-project/ontology-network) provides a representation of the organs instrument.
+The Organs ontology module of the [Polifonia ontology network](https://github.com/polifonia-project/ontology-network) represents concepts and relationships that describe pipe organs.
+The ontology describes the organ in a two-fold way:
+- as a musical instrument that consists of parts
+- as a focal point of a project that describes the historical changes of the organ throughout the years.

+## Relevant statistics

+- Number of classes:  31
+- Number of object properties: 13
+- Number of datatype properties: 7
+- Number of logical axioms: 49

 ## Competency questions addressed by this ontology module